-- 3. Remove the fuel fill cap slowly.
-You may hear a hissing sound as pressure inside the tank escapes.
-Place the cap in the holder on the fuel fill door. - 4.
+- Remove the fuel fill cap slowly.
+You may hear a hissing sound as pressure inside the tank escapes. - 4.
 Stop filling the tank after the fuel nozzle automatically clicks off.
 Do not try to "top off" the tank, leave some room for the fuel to expand with temperature changes.